Rajpratik71/zfs_wiki/Ubuntu-16.04-Root-on-ZFS.md

     # update-initramfs -c -k all
     update-initramfs: Generating /boot/initrd.img-4.4.0-21-generic

+**Note:** When using LUKS, this will print "WARNING could not determine root device from /etc/fstab".
+This is because [cryptsetup does not support ZFS](https://bugs.launchpad.net/ubuntu/+source/cryptsetup/+bug/1612906).

 5.3  Optional (but highly recommended): Make debugging GRUB easier:

     # vi /etc/default/grub